Common weeds and their scientific names with pictures in Nigeria

 Spear grass (Imperata cylindrica)

 If you are looking for a list of grasses and their botanical names with pictures, you will come across Spear grass or Imperata cylindrica.
-This is a perennial grass that shoots to a height of up to one metre.
+This is a perennial grass that shoots to a height of up to one meter.

 The grass has an extensive and deeply-penetrating system of rhizomes.
 Its leaves are in tufts, and it has dense, white, fluffy, cylindrical, spike-like heads.
 It is persistent in upland crops like maize, cassava, rice, and sorghum.